michaelkpfeifer/tashkent/README.md

 ## Prerequisites

 Tashkent is implemented as a Phoenix application.
-In order to run the service, you need Elixir and Phoenix installed.
+In order to run the service, you need Elixir and Phoenix 1.4.0 or later installed.
 Timezone data is stored in a PostgreSQL database and the PostGIS extenstion must be avaliable on your system.

 ## Installation